dynotw/Pedestrian-Detection-Faster-R-CNN/README.md

 ## Introduction

-### These codes are modified from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) to apply on Pedestrian Detection
+### These codes are highly based on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), and modify it to apply on Pedestrian Detection

 Recently, there are a number of useful implementations of Faster R-CNN: